 Components of Translation

-The ribosomes facilitate the formation of the polypeptide bond of the amino acids.
-They serve as the platform where different tRNA molecules carrying specific amino acids and energy molecules such as ATP and GTP, come together in an enclosed space, and since they are near to each other energetically favourable conditions occur for the formation of polypeptide chains of the amino acids.
+The Ribosomes facilitate the formation of the polypeptide bond of the amino acids.
+They serve as the platform where different tRNA molecules carrying specific amino acids and energy molecules such as ATP and GTP, come together in an enclosed space, and since they are near to each other energetically favorable conditions occur for the formation of polypeptide chains of the amino acids.

 Stages of the Translation Process